oren/oren.github.io/strategy-workshop/README.md

 ---

-## 4. Locate the dependency on the evolution axis
+## 4. Locate the dependencies on the evolution axis

 TODO: add drawing